Workshop instructors

 Garrett Hack

-The internationally renowned cabinetmaker with a penchant for enchanting details is the author of two books (The Handplane Book and Classic Hand Tools), teaches a wide range of woodworking subjects in the USA, Canada, the UK and Japan and runs a small farm in Vermont/USA.
+The internationally renowned cabinetmaker with a penchant for enchanting details is the author of two books (The Handplane Book and Classic Hand Tools), teaches a wide variety of woodcraft subjects in the USA, Canada, UK and Japan and runs a small farm in Vermont/USA.
 His furniture projects have been recognised in numerous magazines and books.
 He is a contributor to Fine Woodworking magazine.

 Günter Bleicher

-Having grown up in the Upper Palatinate, after his training as a boilermaker he went on a traditional travelling tour which took him through numerous European countries, even as far as New Zealand.
-Whilst travelling, he discovered the fascination of forging on an open fire with an anvil, a fascination that has never left him and he would like to pass on this enthusiasm and these techniques to you in his courses.
+He grew up in the Upper Palatinate and after training as a boilermaker, he went on a traditional travelling journey that took him through numerous European countries, yes, even to New Zealand.
+Whilst travelling, he became acquainted with the fascination of forging on an open fire with an anvil, which never left him and he would like to pass this enthusiasm and these techniques on to you in his courses.
 In 2000, he set up his own business as a steel sculptor in his forge and studio, where he produces customised and unique pieces of all kinds.

 Günther Friese